|

 Milltown: the Early Years 1843 - 1873

-a new phase with the death of Warren Heaton in 1842.
-The
+entered a new phase with the death of Warren Heaton in

-pioneer work done by James Heaton and his son.
-Warren,
+1842.
+The pioneer work done by James Heaton and his son.

-came to an end, and was followed by a period of rapid industrial
+Warren, came to an end, and was followed by a period

-and greater enterprises that spurred the growth of Niles as a manufacturing
+new and greater enterprises that spurred the growth of Niles as

-probably factors which brought James Ward, Sr., his brother,
+furnace were probably factors which brought James Ward, Sr.,

 Coming from England where the manufacture of iron was more advanced,